mulama77/mpesaintegration/README.md

 API (backend)     |  http://localhost:8081/mpesastkpush      |

 **Testing the application**
 The below request will invoke the lipa na mpesa api when the correct parameters are used.
-Mpesa will then send an stkpush to the user's phone for authentication
+Mpesa will then send an stkpush to the user's phone for authorization.

 ```bash
 #request POST application/x-www-form-urlencoded